-This weekly series features Clinical Research Education and Career Development (CRECD) trainees, Morehouse School of Medicine instructors, consultants, and mentors as well as distinguished outside speakers.
+This monthly series features CRECD trainees, Morehouse School of Medicine instructors, consultants, and mentors as well as distinguished outside speakers.

 Trainees will have an opportunity to gain exposure to a variety of role models from within, as well as outside the Morehouse School of Medicine community.
 Trainees will also present their work for critical review and comments.
 This format will expose the trainees to contemporary critical thinking on health disparities, generate new ideas, and foster research collaboration within Morehouse School of Medicine and other collaborating institutions.